radian-software/straight.el/README.md

 #### Advantages of `straight.el`

-* `straight.el` has out-of-the-box compatibility with EmacsMirror, while Cask only supports `package.el`-compliant repositories.
+* `straight.el` has out-of-the-box compatibility with Emacsmirror, while Cask only supports `package.el`-compliant repositories.
-  However, it is easy to specify an EmacsMirror repository in a recipe.
-Cask does not support custom package sources. `straight.el` supports MELPA, GNU ELPA, and EmacsMirror, and allows you to add any other sources you would like.
+  However, it is easy to specify an Emacsmirror repository in a recipe.
+Cask does not support custom package sources. `straight.el` supports MELPA, GNU ELPA, and Emacsmirror, and allows you to add any other sources you would like.
 * `straight.el` has integrated support for selecting particular Git revisions of packages.
 This process is more manual in Cask, as it